DennisDosso/creditToRDF/README.md

 * named.graph: url of the named graph used as index for our queries

 * construct.check: set it to true if you want the algorithm to check for the presence of triples returned by the CONSTRUCT queries in the original whole database.
 This is necessary when using queries with OPTIONAL in them, since the CONSTRUCT may build triples that are not present in the original database

+* epoch.length: the number of queries considered as one epoch.
+After each epoch (aka "year"), the cache/named graph is refreshed.

 * are.we.distributing.credit